ranfysvalle02/trigram-vector-search/README.md

 #### How Cosine Similarity Works

 **Cosine similarity** measures the cosine of the angle between two non-zero vectors in an inner product space.
-It is calculated as:

 #### Why It Suits Continuous, Dense Vectors